-Dr Kobus Herbst is AHRI’s Chief Information Officer and the principal investigator of the Institute’s Population Intervention Programme (PIP).
-He is Director of the Department of Science and Technology funded South African Population Research Infrastructure Network (SAPRIN) at the SAMRC.
-He is an Honorary Associate Professor at the School of Public Health at the University of Witwatersrand.
+Dr Kobus Herbst is AHRI’s director for population science, a member of AHRI faculty, the institute’s chief information officer, and the principal investigator of the institute’s Population Intervention Programme (PIP).
+He is director of the Department of Science and Technology funded South African Population Research Infrastructure Network (SAPRIN) at the SAMRC.
+He is an honorary associate professor at the school of public health at the University of Witwatersrand.

 Kobus’ passion is information and how information management contributes to the scientific process.
 In particular he’s interested in the establishment of data repositories to curate datasets and promote the secondary use of research study data.
 To this end Kobus established the INDEPTH data repository in 2013, containing longitudinal demographic and cause-specific mortality data of more than 3-million individuals from 25 demographic surveillance sites in lower and middle-income countries.
 This work is extended in a collaborative project with researchers at the London School of Hygiene & Tropical Medicine to establish a repository of longitudinal population-based HIV sero-surveillance data from 10 sites in Africa, called the Alpha network.